Pittsburgh Cerebral Palsy Lawyer

 Several things could cause a child to develop cerebral palsy, which results from abnormal brain development or damage to the brain.

-Cerebral palsy that occurs during birth is due to lack of oxygen, typically during a difficult labor and delivery.
+Cerebral palsy that occurs during birth is due to a lack of oxygen, typically during a difficult labor and delivery.
 However, these cases of cerebral palsy are pretty low.

 • Low birth weight